Back To Life - the album - is only one month away!

 Be sure to be ready to get “Back To Life”

-Lee Johnson is an American composer who is actively pursuing new ways of making and presenting symphonic music to a global audience.
+Lee Johnson is a composer, conductor, producer, and educator who is actively pursuing new ways of creating and presenting symphonic, cross-over, hybrid, and virtual music.

-He has conducted and recorded his music with the London Symphony Orchestra, The Russian National Orchestra, the London Session Orchestra, the Center for Contemporary Music Moscow, and with numerous session orchestras in some of the world's finest recording studios.
+Lee Johnson has conducted and recorded his music with the London Symphony Orchestra, The Russian National Orchestra, the London Session Orchestra, the Center for Contemporary Music Moscow, and with numerous session orchestras and session musicians.

-Lee Johnson has released CD albums and symphonic film DVD's on the Warner Bros., CCn'C Records, Intersound International, Platinum Records, Deutche Austrophon, Pamplin Music, Compendia Music, Tikal Records, OMI Records, and the Jammates Records Classical labels.
-Special selections of Johnson's music has also been released on Deutche Grammaphone, Universal Klassics, and the Decca Records labels.
+Lee has released albums and symphonic film DVD's with Warner Bros., CCn'C Records, Intersound International, Platinum Records, Deutche Austrophon, Pamplin Music, Compendia Music, Tikal Records, OMI Records, and Jammates Records.
+Special selections of Johnson's music have also been released on Deutche Grammaphone, Universal Klassics, and the Decca Records labels.